Karori Normal School

 It was also a pleasure to be able to meet with so many parents and students at the start of the year during the He Hui Mihimihi meetings; this gives us a great foundation from which to understand our students and a great base for our learning over the coming year.

-If you missed out on these interviews we would still love to meet you.
+If you missed out on these, we would still love to meet you.
 Please feel free to come up to our rooms to visit and say hello.

-If you have any concerns regarding your child please do not hesitate to contact their classroom teacher or David Wong as the Team Leader.
-Teachers can be reached via email or messages left on their personal voicemail which can be accessed by phoning the school office.
+If you have any concerns regarding your child please do not hesitate to contact their classroom teacher or Anne-Marie Richardson and David Wong as the Team Leaders.
+Our Deputy Principals Andrea Peetz and James Appleton will also provide further support for teachers, parents and students.

 There are a range of activities happening this term for students.

-- Mrs Jaqueline Ward will be working with the talented Year 5/6 Choir.
-She also runs the school orchestra, ukulele, and recorder groups.
+- Mrs Jacqueline Ward will be working with the talented Year 5/6 Choir.
+She also runs the school orchestra, Ukulele, and recorder groups.

 - We have many students involved in a variety of sporting events.
 Separate notices will be sent via school links as required.

-Our major focus this term is the concept “Identity” we will be learning about this through the context of the different cultures in our classes and from around the world.
+Our major focus this term is the concept “Diversity/Identity” we will be learning about this through the context of the different cultures in our classes and from around the world.
 Students will be learning through researching inquiry questions and hands on activities.
-Reading, Writing and Maths will be linked to our topic and students goals.
-In Maths, classes are also working on number knowledge, addition and subtraction strategies and statistics.
+Reading, writing and maths will be linked to our topic and students goals.
+In maths, classes are also working on number knowledge, addition and subtraction strategies and statistics.

 Students are expected to hand in their phones for the duration of the day.
 If you need to reach your child during the day please do so through the school office.
 Please discuss with your child the responsibility they have when bringing valuables to school.